Andcool-Systems/skin-api/README.md

-# A Fragment of the Backend of the PPLBandage Site, Responsible for Receiving, Processing and Storing Minecraft Skins
+# A Fragment of the Backend of the PPLBandage site, Responsible for Receiving, Processing and Storing Minecraft Skins

 ## Getting Started
 1. Download the repository from GitHub and extract it to your desired location.